Hcmwebs/profileCardComponent/README.md

 # profileCardComponent
 This project is courtesy of <a href="https://www.frontendmentor.io?ref=challenge" target="_blank">Frontend Mentor</a> It marks part of my progress  as a Frontend-developer.

-DIFFICULTY
+DIFFICULTIES

 The most difficult part that I need to keep on improving is the positioning background shapes

 HIGHLIGHTS